parinam/Test-Plan-Challenge/TestPlan/Testing-Procedures.md

 5. If critical bug cannot be fixed at given time, the release is cancelled and later a hotfix release is scheduled.
 * Note - 4th and 5th point is explained in working agreement.

-### Acceptance testing –
+### Acceptance testing
-1. This is Manual exploratory testing done by business or some stakeholders
+1. This is Manual exploratory testing done by business or some stakeholders.
-2. Testing is around new features
+2. Testing is around new features.

-- No special test cases are required to perform the testing Production testing –
+3. No special test cases are required to perform the testing.

+### Production testing
+Testing takes place during the release on GUI.
-- The team (developers, QA, Scrum master and PO’s) testing on prod environment to make sure functionality is not broken
+1. The team (developers, QA, Scrum master and PO’s) testing on prod environment to make sure release functionality is not broken.
-- Run smoke automation tests that covers business critical areas
+2. Run smoke automation tests that covers business critical areas.
+3. Monitoring tools can send alerts if the system is down or if any of the GUI page is not responding.
-- It is not possible to catch all the bugs before the release on pre-production environment.
+4. It is not possible to catch all the bugs before the release on pre-production environment.
-- Monitoring tools can send alerts if the system is down.